view-components/view-components/doc/cookbook.md

 Note that logic added via Bootstrap class will work only for default resource manager stored in DI container (i.e. resources will not be ignored if you use another instances of ResourceManager).

-## 2. Changing URL's of CSS/JS resources used by default
+## 2. Changing URL's of CSS / JS resources used by default

 All resources used by view-components has aliases stored in configuration, therefore you need to override configuration file.
 It can be done in service provider.